Carbon Reduction Plan template for UK SMEs

 Promote your efforts

-Promoting your carbon reduction achievements can enhance your brand and attract eco-conscious customers.
+Promoting your carbon reduction achievements can enhance your brand and attract customers.
 Highlight your sustainability initiatives in your marketing campaigns, on your website, and through social media.

 Create content that showcases your progress, such as case studies, blog posts, and videos.
 Share stories about the positive impacts of your actions, whether it’s reducing waste, saving energy, or supporting local environmental projects.
 These stories can resonate with your audience and differentiate your business from competitors.